ambiot/documents/doc/zh_TW/source/ambd_sdk/source/getting_started/getting_started.rst

 through UART.
 To download image from server to client, the client must enter uart download first.
 1) Enter into UART_DOWNLOAD mode.

-- Push the UART DOWNLOAD button and keep it pressed.
+ Push the UART DOWNLOAD button and keep it pressed.

-- Re-power on the board or press the Reset button.
+ Re-power on the board or press the Reset button.

-- Release the UART DOWNLOAD button.Now, Ameba board gets into UART_DOWNLOAD mode and is ready to receive data.
+ Release the UART DOWNLOAD button.Now, Ameba board gets into UART_DOWNLOAD mode and is ready to receive data.
 2) Click Chip Select (in red) on UI and select chip (AmebaD or AmebaZ).
 3) Select the corresponding serial port and transmission baud rate.
 The default baud rate is 1.5Mbps (recommended).
 4) Click the Browse button to select the images (km0_boot_all.bin/km4_boot_all.bin/km0_km4_image2.bin) to be programmed and input addresses.

-- The image path is located in {path}\project\realtek_amebaD_va0_example\GCC-RELEASE\project_hp\asdk\image and {path}\project\realtek_amebaD_va0_example\GCC-RELEASE\project_hp\asdk\image, where {path} is the location of the project on your own computer.
+ The image path is located in {path}\project\realtek_amebaD_va0_example\GCC-RELEASE\project_hp\asdk\image and {path}\project\realtek_amebaD_va0_example\GCC-RELEASE\project_hp\asdk\image, where {path} is the location of the project on your own computer.

-- The default target address is the SDK default image address, you can use it directly.5) Click Download button to start.
+ The default target address is the SDK default image address, you can use it directly.5) Click Download button to start.
 The progress bar will show the transmit progress of each image.
 You can also get the message of operation successfully or errors from the log window.\ |image9|

 .. |1| image:: ../media/getting_started/image1.png
-   :width: 4.16667in
+   :width: 624
-   :height: 4.16667in
+   :height: 726
+   :scale: 100 %
 .. |image1| image:: ../media/getting_started/image2.png
-   :width: 4.16667in
+   :width: 673
-   :height: 4.16667in
+   :height: 690
+   :scale: 100 %
 .. |image2| image:: ../media/getting_started/image3.png
-   :width: 6.5in
+   :width: 858
-   :height: 6.5in
+   :height: 633
+   :scale: 50 %
 .. |image3| image:: ../media/getting_started/image4.png
-   :width: 5.20833in
+   :width: 1017
-   :height: 5.20833in
+   :height: 700
+   :scale: 50 %
 .. |image4| image:: ../media/getting_started/image5.png
-   :width: 5.20833in
+   :width: 731
-   :height: 5.20833in
+   :height: 421
+   :scale: 50 %
 .. |image5| image:: ../media/getting_started/image6.png
-   :width: 5.20833in
+   :width: 801
-   :height: 5.20833in
+   :height: 375
+   :scale: 50 %
 .. |image6| image:: ../media/getting_started/image7.png
-   :width: 5.20833in
+   :width: 1333
-   :height: 5.20833in
+   :height: 712
+   :scale: 50 %
 .. |image7| image:: ../media/getting_started/image8.png
-   :width: 5.20833in
+   :width: 805
-   :height: 5.20833in
+   :height: 401
+   :scale: 50 %
 .. |image8| image:: ../media/getting_started/image9.png
-   :width: 5.20833in
+   :width: 576
-   :height: 5.20833in
+   :height: 300
+   :scale: 100 %
 .. |image9| image:: ../media/getting_started/image10.png
-   :width: 5.20833in
+   :width: 585
-   :height: 5.20833in
+   :height: 739
+   :scale: 100 %